 TGbe editor: Please add this new subclause to the spec (#2239)

-The MAC data plane architecture of a non-AP MLD is completed by replacing the role-specific behavior block with that shown in Figure 5-11 (Role-specific behavior block for a non-AP MLD).
+The MAC data plane architecture of a non-AP MLD as shown in Figure 5-2a (MAC data plane architecture (MLO) for unicast data frames) is completed by replacing the role-specific behavior block with that shown in Figure 5-11 (Role-specific behavior block for a non-AP MLD).
 The function of this block in a non-AP MLD is to perform destination address filtering as described in 10.2.7 (MAC data service).

 NOTE—In implementations, the DA address filtering function may be done “lower in the stack.”
 It is shown in the role-specific behavior block location for simplicity, and any implementation choice needs to provide equivalent behavior.